20 Amazing Reasons to Become a Phlebotomy Tech

-Future phlebotomy techs are the types of people who watch surgeries on television and Snapchat, and act calmly when a person around them gets a cut.
-Phlebotomy requires you to understand how to get the most out of veins – and to love it to the last drop!
+Future phlebotomy techs are the kinds of people who watch surgeries on television and act calmly (and interested) when a person around them gets a cut.
+This field requires you to understand how to get the most out of veins – and to love it to the last drop!

-The national average salary for phlebotomists hovers at $33,750, but it’s not unheard of for phlebotomists to receive yearly incomes of nearly $40,000.
-With enough job experience, the top 10% of earners can expect upwards of $49,000!
+The national average phlebotomist salary is more than $34,000, but it’s not unheard of for the experienced techs to command upwards of $40,000.
+With enough job experience, the top 10% of earners can expect over $49,000!

-Whether you’re taking samples in a lab or a doctor’s office, phlebotomy techs work with medical professionals of all types.
-Nurses, physicians, EMTs, and surgeons – you name it.
-The responsibilities of phlebotomy techs give them an inside look at the inner-workings of not only allied healthcare jobs but also general medicine.
+Whether you’re taking samples in a lab or a doctor’s office, phlebotomy techs might work with nurses, physicians, EMTs, and even surgeons.
+The responsibilities of phlebotomy techs provide a unique view of the inner-workings of allied healthcare and general medicine.

-Phlebotomists can expect to be on their feet for much of the day.
-If you’re looking for a physically active career – rather than a desk job – this could be a great option for you.
+Phlebotomy techs can expect to be on their feet for much of the day.
+If you’re looking for a physically active career – instead of a desk job – this could be a great option for you.

-12) You May Be the Only Medical Team Member Who Can Help
+12) You May Be the Only Person Who Can Help

-It’s often incredibly difficult to locate a place to properly insert a needle, especially in the case of rolling veins.
-With their skills and calm demeanor, phlebotomy techs are often the only team members who can succeed.
+It can be incredibly difficult to locate a vein (especially if they’re rolling veins).
+With their skills and calm demeanor, phlebotomy techs might be the only allied health professional who can succeed.

 13) Work 9 to 5 – if You Want!

 Physician’s offices and laboratories typically expect employees to work 9-5 positions.
-Larger hospitals, however, may need certified phlebotomists to work on a 24/7 schedule, which allows for staff to develop a routine that may include days, nights or weekends.
+Larger hospitals, however, may need certified phlebotomists to work a 24/7 schedule.
+This allows staff to develop a routine that can include days, nights or weekends.

-A flexible, alternative schedule is a great opportunity for someone in need of childcare and other obligations that make a 9-5 schedule difficult to maintain.
+A flexible, alternative schedule might be ideal for someone with obligations (like childcare) that make a 9-5 schedule difficult to maintain.